Compile

 scala-cli compile --scala 3 Hello.scala

-The nightly builds of Scala compiler are unstable ones which are published on a nightly basis.
+The nightly builds of Scala compiler are the unstable ones which are published on a nightly basis.

 To use the latest Scala 2 and Scala 3 nightly builds, pass 2.nightly